-- Remove brake pad wear sensor (if applicable). - Using an 18mm wrench hold the pin in between the carrier and caliper.
-Then use a 15mm socket on the bolt to remove the caliper guide caliper guide pins. - Use flat head screwdriver to carefully pry caliper off carrier. - Remove the caliper and set it aside. - Remove pads - Locate and remove the two caliper carrier bolts attached to spindle and using a 21mm wrench/socket remove carrier.
+- Remove brake pad wear sensor (if applicable). - On base C5/C6 use an 18mm wrench hold the pin in between the carrier and caliper.
+Then use a 15mm socket on the bolt to remove the caliper guide caliper guide pins. - Use flat head screwdriver to carefully pry caliper off carrier. - On base C5/C6 locate and remove the two caliper carrier bolts attached to spindle and using a 21mm wrench/socket remove carrier. - On C6Z06 locate and remove the two bolts holding the caliper to the spindle with 21mm wrench/socket. - Remove the caliper and set it aside. - Remove pads